hlandau/acmetool/_doc/SCHEMA.md

     to their equivalent ASCII form.
 (All text files in a State Directory must be UTF-8 encoded.)

+  - `margin`: Optional positive integer.
+If set, expresses the number of days before expiry at which a certificate should be replaced.
+The default value is implementation-dependent.

 (The lumping of hostnames into different target files controls when separate certificates are issued, and when single certificates with multiple SANs are issued.
 For example, creating two empty files, `example.com` and